The Traditional Owners of this land are those who identify as

 …knowledge keepers and our protectors of Country, language, culture and story working together, and with new beginnings connect our children and grandchildren to our sands.

 The other story is much shorter and concerns the extraction of water from the Great Artesian Basin which covers parts of SA, NT, QLD and NSW.
-Water extraction which began in the late 19th century has increased significantly since the mid 20th century onset of large scale mining exploration.
+Water extraction, which began in the late 19th century, has increased significantly since large scale mining exploration began in the mid 20th century.
 Colin Harris’ paper Culture and Geography reports some of the positive measures taken since the 1980s on conservation and management of water drawdown.
 However, the last twenty years have seen springs disappearing due to industries such as mining, pastoralists and petrochemical companies.
 The special legislation of 1982, Roxby Downs Indenture Ratification (created to fast-track and protect the establishment and operation of the Olympic Dam copper and uranium mine) is still in place.
 The Arabana people fear more springs will disappear with significant reduction to their vitality and ecological viability.
 The uncertainty of future water reliability is exacerbated by the proposal of BHP’s mega Olympic Dam project.

 Take Action